MadelynTav/MemeProject/README.md

   -Number of hours:

 * Madelyn Tavarez:
-  -Responsible for: Team captain, sharing/exporting images and UI -Number of hours:
+  -Responsible for: Team captain, sharing/exporting images, drag and drop and UI -Number of hours: